Alope-Community/alope-ui/README.md

 const CardMasonryExample = () => {
   const cards = [
     { id: 1, title: "Card 1", content: "Short content" },
+    {
+      id: 2,
+      title: "Card 2",
+      content:
+        "This is a longer content that will make the card taller than others in the masonry layout.", },
+    { id: 3, title: "Card 3", content: "Medium length content here." },
+    { id: 4, title: "Card 4", content: "Another short one." },
+    {
+      id: 5,
+      title: "Card 5",
+      content:
-    { id: 2, title: "Card 2", content: "This is a longer content that will make the card taller than others in the masonry layout." }, { id: 3, title: "Card 3", content: "Medium length content here." }, { id: 4, title: "Card 4", content: "Another short one." }, { id: 5, title: "Card 5", content: "This card has quite a bit more content to display, making it one of the taller cards in the layout." }, ];
+        "This card has quite a bit more content to display, making it one of the taller cards in the layout.", },
+  ];

   return (
     <Masonry cols={{ base: 1, sm: 2, lg: 3 }} gap={4}>
       {cards.map((card) => (
         <div
           key={card.id}
           className="break-inside-avoid mb-4 p-6 bg-white border rounded-lg shadow-sm"
         >
           <h3 className="font-bold text-lg mb-2">{card.title}</h3>